15-Credit Field Study Semester (Winter term)

 - MATH 203 Principles of Statistics 1 or equivalent;

-Upon arrival in Panama at the beginning of January, there is a one- or two-day period of transition followed by 13 weeks of course attendance in Panama.
+Upon arrival in Panama, there is a one to two-day transition period followed by 13 weeks of courses.
 Field trips are integrated into each of the courses offered.
 The lecture courses each consist of contact hours organized over a four-week period as follows:

 - At least 8 hours per week of lectures;